luismetzger/sinatra-intro-lesson/README.md

 ### Printed Values
 To print a value in an ERB, use ``<%= %>``.
 Whatever the code inside the ``<%= %>`` evaluates to will be included in the file.
-Typically this will be variable or a single method call on an object.
+Typically this will be a variable or a single method call on an object.

 ### Non-printed Values
-Any Ruby code that we want to run but don't want to print on the screen, like for loops or other control structures.
+Any Ruby code that we want to run but don't want to print on the screen, like for loops or other control structures, gets wrapped in ``<% %>`` tags.

 Challenge:
-Given an array of ``team_members`` of that are strings, write an ERB template which wraps the ``team_list`` array in a ``ul`` tag and each team member in a ``li`` tag
+Given an array of ``team_members`` that are strings, write an ERB template which wraps the ``team_list`` array in a ``ul`` tag and each team member in a ``li`` tag

 <details>